-We shall next explain the refractions of a triangular piece of glass called a prism.
+We shall next explain the refractions of a triangular tiece of glass called a prism.
 The sides are flat; it cannot therefore bring the rays to a focus, nor can its refraction be similar to that of a flat pane of glass, because it has not two sides parallel.
 The refractions of the light, on entering and on quitting the prism, are both in the same direction.
-On entering the prism P, the ray is refracted from B to c, and on quitting it, from c to p.
-If the window-shutters be closed, and a ray of light, admitted through a small aperture, fall upon a prism, it will be refracted, and a spectrum, A B, representing all the colours of the rainbow will be formed on the opposite wall.
+On entering the prism P, the ray is refracted from B to c, and on quitting it, from c to D. If the window-shutters be closed, and a ray of light, admitted through a small aperture, fall upon a prism, it will be refracted, and a spectrum, A B, representing all the colours of the rainbow will be formed on the opposite wall.
 It is difficult to conceive how a piece of white glass can produce such a variety of brilliant colours; but the fact is, that the colours are not formed by the prism, but existed in the ray previous to its refraction; for the white rays of the sun are composed of coloured rays, which when blended together, appear colourless or white.

 Sir Isaac Newton, to whom we are indebted for the most important discoveries respecting light and colours, was the first who divided a white ray of light, and found it to consist of an assemblage of coloured rays, which formed an image upon the wall, such as is exhibited, in which are displayed the following series of colours-red, orange, yellow, green, blue, indigo, and violet.
 Now a prism separates these coloured rays by refraction.
-It appears that the coloured rays have different degrees of refrangibility; in passing through the prism, therefore, they take different directions, according to their susceptibility of refraction.
-The violet rays deviate most from their original course, they appear at one end of the spectrum, A B. Contiguous to the violet are the indigo rays, being those which have somewhat less refrangibility; then follow, in

-This will at once appear, as in the case of the lens, by drawing perpendiculars to the surface of the prism where the ray enters and quits it. succession, the blue, green, yellow, orange, and lastly, the red, which are the least refrangible of the coloured rays.
-The union of these colours, in the proportions in which they appear in the spectrum, produces in us the idea of whiteness.
+It appears that the coloured rays have different degrees of refrangibility; in passing through prism, therefore, they take different directions, the according to their susceptibility of refraction.
+The violet rays deviate most from their original course, they appear at one end of the spectrum, A B. Con tiguous to the violet are the indigo rays, being those which have somewhat less refrangibility; then follow, in succession, the blue, green, yellow, orange, and lastly, the red, which are the least refrangible of the coloured rays.
+The union of these colours, in the proportions in which they appear in the spectrum, produces in us the dea of whiteness.
 If a card be painted in compartments with these seven colours, and whirled rapidly on a pin, it will appear white.
 But a more decisive proof of the composition of a white ray is afforded by reuniting these coloured rays, and forming with them a ray of white light.
 This can be done by letting the coloured rays, which have been separated by a prism, fall upon a lens, which will make them converge to a focus; and when thus re-united, they will appear white, as they did before refraction.
-The prism, p, separates a ray of white light into seven coloured rays; and the lens, LL, brings them to a focus at F, where they again appear white.
-Thus by means of a prism and a lens, we can take a ray of white light to pieces, and put it together again.
+The prism, P, separates a ray of white light into seven coloured rays; and the lens, LL, orings them to a focus at F, where they again appear white.
+Thus by means of a prism and a lens, we can take a ray of white, light to pieces, and put it together again.